ugurcankok/Java_Projects_Examples_Tutorial/README.md

 # Java Repository

-You can look at my work on machine learning in this repository.
+You can look at my work on Java in this repository.

 In this repository, you will find my works in src folder: